YouTube Downloader MCP server

 Stats

-The yt-dlp-mcp server integrates with yt-dlp to provide video and audio content download capabilities for LLMs.
-It enables LLMs to download subtitles, videos, and audio from platforms like YouTube, Facebook, and TikTok through MCP (Model Context Protocol) integration.
+yt-dlp-mcp is an MCP server implementation that integrates with yt-dlp, providing video and audio content download capabilities from various platforms (YouTube, Facebook, TikTok, etc.) for Large Language Models.
+It allows LLMs to download subtitles, videos, and audio files through the Model Context Protocol.

 Installation